keu/docs/astro/configure-deployment-resources.md

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.
 2. Select a Deployment.
-3. Based on what resource setting you want to change, click one of the following buttons:
+3. Based on the resource setting you want to change, click one of the following buttons:

     ![Location of all Deployment resource setting buttons](/img/docs/deployment-settings.png)

 		- To create a new worker queue, click **Add Worker Queue**.
-		- To change an existing worker queue, click the **Edit** button in the worker queue's table entry.
+		- To change an existing worker queue, click the **Edit** button next to that worker queue's entry in the table in the **Worker Queues** section.
 		- To change scheduler resources, click the **Edit** button in the **Scheduler Settings** section.

 4. Edit the Deployment resource settings.
 For more information about these settings, review the content in this topic.